 Health care doctors may also administer injections to relieve occipital neuralgia.
 Since injections are more invasive than other treatments, these are often a last resort in the case that nothing else works.

 Local anesthetic may be injected near the occipital nerves, bringing up to a year of occipital pain relief.
-(As long as you don’t treat the underlying cause, occipital neuralgia will likely return eventually.)
+(If you don’t treat the underlying cause, occipital neuralgia will likely return.)

 A 2018 meta-analysis shows that botox (botulinum toxin) injections may be a safe and effective treatment for occipital neuralgia.